top of page

 WELCOME TO THE GHOST NET COLLECTIVE

-Ocean-centric arts practice with a recycling, educational and global philosophy.
+Ocean-centric arts practice with a recycling,

-An Indigenous and non-Indigenous group dedicated to collaboration, sharing and raising awareness of ocean pollution by creating educational tools and making art from abandoned beach rope and fishing gear.
+A cross cultural group dedicated to collaboration, sharing and raising awareness of ocean pollution by creating educational tools and making art from abandoned beach rope and fishing gear.

 Key Concepts: